How does EFT work to produce remarkable results from just saying a few words and tapping on meridian points?

-By tapping to release negative emotions, we clear energy blocks before they have time to affect the corresponding physical areas of our bodies and express disease.
+By tapping to release stuck emotions, we clear energy blocks before they have time to affect the corresponding physical areas of our bodies and express disease.

-Because dramatic events in our life, like trauma, are loaded with strong negative emotions, it is often difficult to process and release them all.
+Because dramatic events in our life, like trauma, are loaded with strong judgments and emotions, it becomes difficult or stressful to process and release them all.
 We may feel overwhelmed and unable to handle them.

-As a result, many of us developed unhealthy ways to cope with strong emotions.
-We often stuff them, pretend they are not there or avoid them by keeping ourselves distracted.
+As a result, many of us developed unhealthy ways to cope with strong/difficult emotions.
+We often stuff them (bury them in our subconscious); pretend they are not there; or avoid them by keeping ourselves distracted.
 By not acknowledging them we close the passage out for them to release.

 In this manner, we keep short circuiting our energy meridians each time these emotions begin to surface as the memory of the trauma gets triggered into awareness.

-These emotions will keep trying to find a way out because this is how our energy system clears the ZZZZT and fixes itself.
+These emotions will keep trying to find a way out because this is how our energy system clears the ZZZZT and brings balance.

 When we experience an overwhelming situation, an intense surge of energy in the form of thoughts, emotions, and physical sensations surges through us.
 The energy meridians and acupuncture points do their best to transport and hold the excess energy generated.

-Sometimes, this creates an overload to our energy system and causes it to "crash" the way a power surge or too much information can cause a computer to crash.
+Sometimes, the meridians get overloaded and you could say, the overload causes our energy system to "crash", the same way a power surge or too much information can cause a computer to crash.
 EFT comes in to help release the burden of this excess charge trapped in the memory of the trauma with the tapping techniques.

 During the EFT tapping, emotions are given attention and acknowledgement and gradually released, until the excess energy is cleared helping to restore balance in our energy system.